Self-Custody vs Custodial Crypto Cards

 More Technical Setup

-Custodial cards work like traditional bank cards.
-Self-custody cards require wallet management and key backup.
-Cards like Bleap and MetaMask are making this easier with social logins and MPC wallets.
+Custodial cards work like traditional bank cards: download app, deposit crypto, spend.
+Self-custody cards require you to manage a wallet, understand gas fees (though many cards abstract this away), and take responsibility for key backup.
+Cards like Bleap and MetaMask are making this much easier with social logins and MPC wallets, but it is still more involved.

 You Are Your Own Backup

-Lose your seed phrase?
+Lose your seed phrase or private keys?
 No one can help you recover.
-Some cards mitigate this — MetaMask uses MPC, Zengo uses biometric/social recovery, Bleap uses cloud-backed key management.
+With a custodial card, the provider can reset your password and restore access.
+Some self-custody cards mitigate this, MetaMask uses MPC (no single seed phrase), Zengo uses biometric/social recovery, and Bleap uses cloud-backed key management.

 Transaction Fees Can Add Up